 When you use a representative sample we charge an additional fee in addition to our standard service charge.
 This is a small fee per-participant that decreases exponentially as sample size grows.
 In other words, you get a bulk discount!

-This fee is charged upon study publication (rather than as each submission is approved as with the regular service fee).
+This fee is charged upon study publication (rather than when each submission is approved as with the regular service fee).

-For an accurate quote, create a new study, set your sample size, and choose "Representative Sample" at the Audience step of study creation.
+For an accurate quote, create a new study, set your sample size, and choose 'representative sample' at the audience step of study creation.
 There is further guidance on this here: Setting up a study on Prolific.

 What are the limitations of a representative sample?